 A: My grandfather and I had a very special, close relationship.
 We would debate everything, get into all kinds of not-too-serious mischief, and stick firmly together at all times.
 Because that relationship was so positive, I wanted to share that love, those memories with young readers.
 Though Ray and Grampa Halfmoon are different people, wholly made-up people, with their own personalities and interests, the love in the book is completely real.

-Q: Why do you write about Native Americans who live today?
+Q: Why do you write about Native people who live today?

-A: I’m a member of the Muscogee (Creek) Indian Nation.
-When I was growing up, I didn’t see many books about people like me, about contemporary Native Americans.
-Instead, almost all of the books were historical or fantasy.
-I hope to show non-Indian readers that we are still alive today, a part of this continent, and I want to assure the Native readers, who see folks like themselves reflected in my stories, that they are an important part of the world of books, too.
+A: I’m a citizen of the Muscogee (Creek) Nation.
+When I was growing up, I didn’t see many books about contemporary Native people.
+I hope to show non-Native readers that we are still alive today, a part of this society, and I want to assure the Native readers, who see folks like themselves reflected in my stories, that they are an important part of the world of books, too.